yousefelassal/quote-cron/README.md

 > I am not bothered by the fact that I am unknown.
 I am bothered when I do not know others.

 > Life is a succession of moments.
 To live each one is to succeed.

+> It's supposed to be automatic, but actually you have to push this button.